LeticiaSantosPoveda/LeticiaSantosPoveda/README.md

 #### Adopta una huella

 <a href="https://adopta-una-huella.netlify.app/"><img src="./images/Huella.png" alt="Adopta una Huella" /></a><br />
-Adopta una huella is a single web application where you can adopt pets from different foundations.
+Adopta una huella is a single page application where you can adopt pets from different foundations.
 Our main goal is to make easier the process to adopt a pet and also help foundations to promote pet adoptations.
 Full stack app developed in a week at Ironhack, together with two more colleagues.<br />
 Developed with: JavaScript, Node, Express, Mongo & React (check the repo <a href="https://github.com/AndreaAlarcon99/adopta-una-huella-FRONT">here</a>).

 #### My Meme